 The city’s night life is concentrated predominantly along Piotrkowska Street in the centre of town.
-Here are big-name clothing outlets, and more than 100 pubs, restaurants, clubs, discos and cafes. Łódź Kaliska (a meeting spot for art students), Lizard King (for rock fans), Klub Jazzga (with jazz concerts and clubbing events), Peron 6 (serving more than 160 brands of beer), Irish Pub, Klub Siódemki, Dublin Pub, Bagdad Cafe and Rolling Stone are among the most popular.
-Enthusiasts of Eurodance rhythms are welcome to party all night long at the Cabaret, Elektrownia, Cube, Nexus, Port West and Paradox discos.
+Here are more than 100 pubs, restaurants, clubs, discos and cafes. Łódź Kaliska (founded by art students), Lizard King (for rock fans), Czekolada (popular with university students), Piwoteka (serving more than 140 brands of beer), Irish Pub, Klub Siódemki, Biblioteka, Bagdad Cafe and Rolling Stone are among the most popular.
+Enthusiasts of Eurodance rhythms are welcome to party all night long at the Lordi’s, Kokoo, and Bedroom discos.
+Also, don’t forget to see the OFF Piotrkowska, a renovated factory yard packed with trendy hangouts.
 Average prices are: a glass of beer about $2.50 and dinner for two people about $20-25.
 Just visit Lodz and turn the night into an exceptional journey!

 Tenement houses and great residences are now regaining their splendor.
 The revitalized structures have been transformed into lofts, commercial and entertainment complexes and art centers.
 Nowadays the complexes of the 19th century industrial age are unique on a European scale.
 You will find here some of the finest examples of Classicism and Italian Neo-Renaissance, through Neo-Baroque and Art Nouveau to Neo-Gothic and Neo-Roman styles of architecture.